cosmosgame/save-the-world/content/articles/index.md

           - Hakomi principles
           - Difference between Blue
         - Yellow
+          - Integral
+          - Yellow organizations
             - Hakomi
             - HAI
             - Medicine
               - How to change your mind
                 - Michael Pollan needed green to get here
             - Maps example
         - Turquoise
           - Showing up
+          - Turqoise organizations
+            - Just starting to happen
+            - Revolutionary Love project
+              - video
+              - step through the colors
       - Tick-Tock
         - Oscillation
+        - Hectave
+        - Groups
+          - We are wired for groups
           - America doesn't get group focus
             - My Japan experience (?)
     - The Hope of Turquoise
       - What wants to happen next
       - Embrace all colors
       - Come together
       - Spirit transcends
+    - Practical applications of Spiral Dynamics
+      - Red vs. Democracy
+    - Request for stories
+      - My story
+        - Three sacred vows
+        - The Wall (Vow #1)
+          - Running
+            - Maybe running away from things
+          - Mirrors scare me
+          - Mirrors everywhere
+          - Tribal support
+            - recognition of bravery
+            - The first sacred vow
+              - explanation of why it was hard
+          - Name Change
+            - Affirmative prayer
+            - Forced me to become bigger
+        - The first awakening (Vow #2)
+          - Kiss of the Angel
+            - Incredible strength and grace
+          - Put it back on the shelf
+          - Cohousing
+          - Still working through my pain
+          - HAI workshop Love
+            - 50th birthday
+            - health
+            - healthy eating
+            - weight
+            - self love
+          - HAI vow
+            - everyone is a mirror
+            - standing naked in front of people, commitment
+        - Spiritual awakening
+          - Medicine
+            - Marriage breaking up
+            - Found the practical path to spirituality
+            - Found what I really want
+              - Lifeboat analogy (HAI story)
+          - Hakomi
+          - Discovery of vow #3
+            - black hole is actually needy child
+            - Initially hard to accept
+            - And how I am with other people -- need for third vow
+          - My Hakomi request
+            - eventually realized I was asking for Turqoise
+        - Recap levels
 - Reclaiming Spirituality
   - What has worked in the past?
     - Gandhi
     - Martin Luther King
     - Christian awakening
     - Moslem awakening
-  - Spiritual impoverishment
+    - Sikh awakening
+  - Spirituality at all color levels
   - How do we know what is true?
+    - Spirituality does not have to be in conflict with science
+    - Magical thinking
+    - Need again for a model
   - Quadrants
     - UR
     - UL